munkireport/warranty/README.md

 Warranty module
 ==============

-Provides warranty status information that is uploaded via a csv file.
+Provides warranty status information that is uploaded via a csv file through the admin page.

-The table provides the following information:

-* purchase_date (string) Date in the following format: yyyy-mm-dd
-* end_date (string) Date in the following format: yyyy-mm-dd
-* status (string) One of the following strings:
-  * Supported
-  * Expired
+Starting with Apple's new random serial numbers introduced with the 14"/16" 2021 Macbook Pro, it is not possible for MunkiReport to estimate when a Mac was manufactured.

+This module can also get the machine's warranty using the on device warranty information that is present on macOS Big Sur or higher.
+This requires at least one user on the Mac to be actively signed into iCloud.
+If your org blocks iCloud sign in, this module will not automatically update warranty information because of Apple's requirement of having an active iCloud account.

 csv file format
 ---